Iowa State Treasurer, State Representative to US Congress,

 Ambassador to Brazil and China

-As noted in the July/August 2017 issue of Iowa History Journal, Terry Branstad was not the first Iowan to be named as US Ambassador to China.
+As noted in the July/August 2017 issue of Iowa History Journal, Terry Branstad is not the first Iowan to be named as US Ambassador to China.

 Edwin H. Conger, a Civil War veteran, moved to Iowa from Illinois (where he’d graduated college and law school) in 1868, settling south of Dexter, where he became County Supervisor of Penn Township.
 As such, he had a significant role in Madison County by making the historic motion that led to seven covered bridges being built.